kubevela/samples/1.Helloworld/README.md

 You can follow [this
 doc](https://kubevela.io/docs/platform-engineers/definition-and-templates) to
-learn more about `ComponentDefinition` including how create a ComponentDefinition satifying partifular schenarios from scratch.
+learn more about `ComponentDefinition` including how create a ComponentDefinition satisfying particular scenarios from scratch.

 ## Write Application file

-Once ComponentDefinition type is decided, we can write an Application file for deploying the application.
+Once component type is decided, we can write an Application file for deploying the application.
 Besides docker image, we also have two major environment variables, one is TARGET and the other is PORT, we should fill them in the component's properties.